A study of the classification of low-dimensional data with supervised manifold learning: Performance bounds for supervised manifold learning methods

 We can relate the dependence of this expression on the intrinsic dimension as follows.
 Since the supports $\M_m$ are assumed to be totally bounded, one can define a parameter $\Theta$ that represents the ``diameter'' of $\M_m$, i.e., the largest distance between any two points on $\M_m$.
 Then the measure $\minm$ of the minimum ball of radius $\delta$ in $\M_m$ is of $O((\delta/\Theta)^\dimM)$, where $\dimM$ is the intrinsic dimension of $\M_m$.
 Replacing this in the above expression gives the probability of misclassification as

 This shows that in order to retain the correct classification guarantee, as the intrinsic dimension $\dimM$ grows, the number of samples $\numsamp_m$ should increase at a geometric rate with $\dimM$.
 In supervised manifold learning problems, data sets usually have a low intrinsic dimension, therefore, this geometric rate of increase can often be tolerated.
 Meanwhile the dimension of the ambient space is typically high, so that performance bounds independent of the ambient space dimension are of particular interest.
+Note that generalization bounds in terms of the intrinsic dimension have been proposed in some previous works as well \citep{BickelL07}, \citep{Kpotufe11}, for the local linear regression and the K-NN regression problems.